zng-ui/zng/TODO/_current.md

+* Implement `preload` property that shows an alternative content while the widget is init, layout and rendered for the first time in background threads.
+  - While the widget is preloading it will not receive some events and updates, going out of sync.
+  - Background loading content can generate notifications talking about then-selves and services will not be able to actually find then.
+  - Try to implement lazy loading based on viewport first.

 * Parallelize more methods.
     - `info`: how to share the `&mut WidgetInfoBuilder`?
         - Or can we build in parallel and then merge?